spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 ## Conclusion

-This blog presents a very high level summary of these tools and their ability to enable building stable and reliable applications.
+This blog presents a very high level summary of these tools and their ability to help building stable and reliable applications.
 As demonstrated, each new tool builds upon the last one to reduce complexity, improve developer experience and decrease time to setup.

 Are there technologies that you've come across which isn't mentioned here?
 Reach out and let me know in the comments.